Use Cases

-You may want the fields displayed in a dashboard or Look to be dynamic, based on a user's selection of the metrics or data granularity they wish to see.
-There is a LookML parameter called parameter
+You may want the fields displayed in a dashboard or Look to be dynamic, based on a user's selection of the metrics or data granularity that they wish to see.
+The LookML parameter called parameter

-that takes filter values input by the user and inserts them into your LookML, dynamically creating the set of fields returned in the UI.
+takes filter values that are input by the user and inserts them into your LookML, dynamically creating the set of fields that is returned in the UI.

 parameter: date_granularity {